 Harmful items in our residential waste primarily consist of dry cell batteries and water-based paints & adhesives, but also include oil filters, antifreeze, wet cell batteries, motor oil, fuel, mercury wastes, oil-based solvents, paint, pesticides, and fire extinguishers.
 Whenever possible, avoid buying harmful materials that create disposal hazards.

 The NYC Department of Sanitation’s (DNSY) Special Waste Drop-Off Sites accept household and automotive batteries, fluorescent bulbs, mercury thermometers and thermostats, motor oil, transmission fluid, latex paint, and passenger car tires.
 DSNY's NYC SAFE Disposal events accept electronics and other potentially harmful household products like batteries, paint, pesticides, and medicine.
 Batteries are also accepted at the Gowanus E-waste Warehouse.

 Rechargeable batteries are prohibited from household garbage and can be returned to local stores, which must recycle the same type of rechargeable batteries that they sell.
 Cell phones and their batteries can be returned to any store that sells these mobile devices.

 Some local members and partners of the National Community Pharmacists Association accept pharmaceuticals for safe disposal.
 For more information on safe handling of household medical wastes visit NYC Zero Waste.

 Miscellaneous Inorganics and Non-Recyclable Glass

-Reuse old windows (see C&D), mirrors and unwanted ceramics where possible.
+Reuse old windows (see C&D), mirrors, and unwanted ceramics where possible.

 Many thrift stores and non-profit organizations can help provide good homes for unwanted furniture.
-Search by borough, zip code or find citywide listings using NYC Stuff Exchange.
+Search DonateNYC for options near you.
 You can also look for takers through Craigslist.org and Freecycle.org.